Lumpii404/sc_phonetax/README.md

 # sc_phonetax

-This ESX resource will make you pay a phone bill that will be automatically debited from your bank account.
+This ESX resource adds a phone bill to the game.
+The system will automatically debit the money from your bank account.

 Currently available in English and German.
 Updates will follow!!!